mdjahidhasan009/SQL/explain_describe.md

 ## EXPLAIN Select query
-An Explain infront of a select query shows you how the query will be executed.
+An Explain in front of a select query shows you how the query will be executed.
 This way you to see if the query uses an index or if you could optimize your query by adding an index.

 Example query: